 We’ve all pretended that we’ve read the terms and conditions.
 Really, who can blame you?
 No one wants to read pages of dull legalese before using an app or signing in to a website.
 When it comes to financial products though, skipping the T&Cs can mean losing serious money.
 Take, for example, your credit card’s interest-free instalment plan.
 It makes big-ticket purchases more affordable, but you need to know what you’re getting yourself into.

 Before the instalment plan kicks in, you may need to pay a processing fee ranging anywhere from 1.5% to 5%.
 The fees vary according to the amount charged and the length of the instalment plan.
-Check the fine print to find out what the fees are, if any, and compare across different credit card providers to find the lowest one.
+Not all merchants have them, but it’s always a good idea to check the fine print to find out what the fees are, if any, and compare across different credit card providers to find the lowest one.

-2. Item’s full price counts towards your credit limit
+2. The item’s full price counts towards your credit limit